 Our model is developed based on the widely accepted CAMELS rating system used by Federal and state banking regulatory agencies as well as banking researchers.
-The CAMELS model is described in greater detail including references in the section on the model.
 Multivariate discriminant analysis is utilized to investigate the financial performance differences between banks with high versus low concentrations of commercial real estate construction and land development lending.
 This CAMELS model correctly predicts membership within each of these two groups with a high degree of accuracy-- between 81% and 84% across all three time periods.
 Additional results are presented that address specific parameters of the model.
 The model clearly indicates strong differences in operating performance between banks that chose substantial concentrations in commercial real estate construction and development loans and those that chose a conservative lending strategy supported by guidance from banking regulators based on previous banking crises.